The Worst Airports in the United States Are Found in These 15 Cities

 Number of passengers: 45.7 million

-Sea-Tac is one of the worst places for delayed flights, which are never good for an airport.
-Since you’re in Seattle, there is a Starbucks in nearly every concourse.
-However, you won’t find much fine dining or even the top airport chain restaurants at Sea-Tac, which hurt its overall amenities rating.
-The silver lining is that the airport isn’t too far away from downtown Seattle, and it has ample bus and rail services to help you get there.
+Sea-Tac is one of the worst places for delayed flights.
+Since you’re in Seattle, you’ll find a Starbucks in every concourse.
+However, you won’t find much fine dining or even the top airport chain restaurants at Sea-Tac.
+The silver lining: The airport isn’t too far from downtown Seattle, and it has bus and rail services to help you get there.

 9. San Francisco International Airport